FormulaCraftOne/clips/README.md

 ```
 ---
 layout: video
-src: "<url to mp4 file>"
+src: "url to mp4 file"
-width: "<video width in px>"
+width: "video width in px"
-height: "<video height in px>"
+height: "video height in px"
-title: "<title of the clip -- this line is optional>"
+title: "title of the clip -- this line is optional"
-description: "<description for the clip -- this line is optional>"
+description: "description for the clip -- this line is optional"
 ---
 ```